flexera-public/rightscale_cookbooks/README.md

 heart as it deals with some advanced Chef topics.

-Whether you are looking to write your own cookbooks or to just make some minor tweaks to these, please see the **CUSTOMIZATION** section for some best practices regarding overriding vs. forking.
+Whether you are looking to write your own cookbooks or to just make some minor tweaks to these, please see the **CUSTOMIZATION** section.
 We are happy if you modify and make these cookbooks your own, however, if you ever implement a change that you think will be useful to others or would like to see the change folded in to next release, then please feel free to contribute it back.
 For more information about how to do this see the guidelines under the **CONTRIBUTING** section.

 Some of these cookbooks leverage Chef resources that are specific to the RightScale Platform -- these resources are used for such things as managing